farmera/sare_grant/study_results_drones.md

 while the dependent variable is the quantity one hopes to predict.
 In our study a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more rigorous study each of these would have been monitored and their contributions carefully assessed.
-However, our goal was to make a set of useful recommendations for working sugarcane farmers based on the most salient factors, it was not to produce a scientific report.
+However, our goal was to make a set of recommendations for working sugarcane growers based on salient factors, it was not to produce a scientific report.

 In technical terms, regression analysis works by estimating the conditional expectation of the dependent variable given the independent variables.
 Our dependent variable was the amount of sucrose produced in each of thirty sections that had been variably